pablo1n7/bottlegram/README.md

 ```

-Must create a new object inherit from Bottlegram.
-This object must define three methods: 'slashStart', 'slashHelp', 'defaultText'.

-slashStart: This method execute when the bot receives '/start'.

-slashHelp: This method execute when the bot receives '/help'.

-defaultText: This method execute when the bot receives command unknows or not defined.

 If you want to define new commands or behavior must be add in registerCommand and define the method in the object.

 ```smalltalk